 Australian resource centres have taken a hard hit after a decline in mining.
-Subsequently, Perth home prices have fallen by 7 percent and Darwin by 6 percent over the last 12-months.
-Compared to price peaks, both markets have suffered double-digit declines in home values, Rental prices are also dropping in these markets, and the number of listings are increasing.
+Subsequently, Perth home prices have fallen by 7% and Darwin by 6% over the last 12-months.
+Compared to price peaks, both markets have suffered double-digit declines in home values, Rental prices are also dropping in these markets, and the number of listings is increasing.

 Some areas of Western Australia have experienced massive losses.
-For example, Karratha home values have dropped by as much as 60 percent since their peak.
+For example, Karratha home values have dropped by as much as 60% since their peak.
 Average home prices in this region are around $300,000.
-Port Headland has also seen a 56 percent drop, with the average home price now around $560,000.
+Port Headland has also seen a 56% drop, with the average home price now around $560,000.